Loss of linear model for incremental learning on batch of data

 Y = Y > 2;

 Create an incremental linear SVM model for binary classification.
-Configure it for loss
+Configure the model for loss

 by specifying the class names, prior class distribution (uniform), and arbitrary coefficient and bias values.
 Specify a metrics window size of 1000 observations.